devcorme/ai-chatbot-real-estate/README.md

-## Artifact File for Real Estate Agent
+## Artifact for Real Estate Agent

-The artifact file for the real estate agent can be found at:
+The artifact for the real estate agent can be found at:

 /artifacts/real-estate